Ferns & Focus

 Light

-Place your fern in a location that receives bright, filtered light.
-Avoid direct afternoon sun, which can quickly burn the delicate bifurcated tips of the fronds.
+Place your fern in bright, filtered light.
+Direct afternoon sun can burn the forked tips.

 Common Issues

-Yellowing leaves are often a sign of overwatering or poor drainage, while crispy brown edges indicate low humidity or underwatering.
+Yellow fronds often mean overwatering or poor drainage.
+Crispy brown edges usually mean low humidity or underwatering.

 In-Depth Care & Growth